sphinx-doc/sphinx/doc/usage/extensions/duration.rst

 This extension measures durations of Sphinx processing and is useful for inspecting what document is slowly built.
-Durations are printed to console at end of the build and a JSON file ``sphinx_reading_durations.json`` with durations is also saved to the output directory by default.
+Durations are printed to console at the end of the build and saved to a JSON file by default.

 Enable this extension by adding it to ``conf.py``: